• Skip to primary navigation

 A router acts as the central conductor between your mobile internet options and your devices.

-This allows all your devices to always connect to the same network, and you just switch out what is the current best internet source at your location (Verizon, AT&T, Starlink, campground/marina Wi-Fi, etc.).
+This allows all your devices to always connect to the same network, and you just switch out what is the current best internet source at your location (Verizon, AT&T, T-Mobile, Starlink, campground/marina Wi-Fi, etc.).

-Routers also usually have ethernet ports, which can be important if you want a wired local network or have a cellular modem that supports ethernet out.
+Routers also usually have Ethernet ports, which can be important if you want a wired local network or have a cellular modem that supports Ethernet out.
 And routers usually can create a stronger and wider local Wi-Fi network too.

 What sets mobile routers apart from household routers are these features:

-- Multi-WAN – The ability to bring together multiple internet sources, especially those typically used in a mobile internet environment.
+• Multi-WAN – The ability to bring together multiple internet sources, especially those typically used in a mobile internet environment.
 Those sources might include:

-- Wi-Fi as WAN – allowing you to connect to other Wi-Fi hotspots to be an internet connection.
+• Wi-Fi as WAN – allowing you to connect to other Wi-Fi hotspots to be an internet connection.
 This could include a marina or campgrounds provided Wi-Fi, Wi-Fi at a cafe or library, Wi-Fi at a friends house, or even a connection to another source you provide – like a phone, mobile hotspot device or Starlink’s router.

-- Ethernet WAN – allowing you to bring in additional sources of internet that are wired.
+• Ethernet WAN – allowing you to bring in additional sources of internet that are wired.
 This could include a cable connection at a campground or marina, a hardwired connection at a house, Starlink’s router with an Ethernet adapter, another router or even a mobile hotspot with Ethernet out.

-- Combining Internet Sources – Not only can a mobile router use multiple sources of internet – they usually have advanced features to combine those connections for increased reliability.
+• Combining Internet Sources – Not only can a mobile router use multiple sources of internet – they usually have advanced features to combine those connections for increased reliability.
 This can include bonding, load balancing and auto-failover.

 Routers come in a variety of price points, complexity, usability and some have roof mounted options for better signals.

-At the center of our setup is Peplink MAX BR2 Pro ($2899, provided by Peplink & MobileMustHave.com) – it has dual embedded 5G modems and a modern router chassis.
+It has dual embedded 5G modems and a modern router chassis.
 It also has two Ethernet WAN ports, a USB tethering port and supports Wi-Fi as WAN.
-As of October 2023, we have the newly updated X62 5G modem version of this router.
+As of Spring 2025, we have the newly updated X65 5G modem version of this router.

 All together, we can bring together countless different internet sources that can be managed rather seamlessly together.